Yangtze: Geography

 It enters the basin of Sichuan at Yibin.
-While in the Sichuan basin, it receives several mighty tributaries, increasing its water volume significantly.
+While in the Sichuan basin, it receives several large tributaries, increasing its water volume significantly.
 It then cuts through Mount Wushan bordering Chongqing and Hubei to create the famous Three Gorges.
 Eastward of the Three Gorges, Yichang is the first city on the Yangtze Plain.

 After entering Hubei province, the Yangtze receives water from a number of lakes.
 The largest of these lakes is Dongting Lake, which is located on the border of Hunan and Hubei provinces, and is the outlet for most of the rivers in Hunan.
 At Wuhan, it receives its biggest tributary, the Han River, bringing water from its northern basin as far as Shaanxi.

 At the northern tip of Jiangxi province, Lake Poyang, the biggest freshwater lake in China, merges into the river.
 The river then runs through Anhui and Jiangsu, receiving more water from innumerable smaller lakes and rivers, and finally reaches the East China Sea at Shanghai.

 Four of China's five main freshwater lakes contribute their waters to the Yangtze River.
 Traditionally, the upstream part of the Yangtze River refers to the section from Yibin to Yichang; the middle part refers to the section from Yichang to Hukou County, where Lake Poyang meets the river; the downstream part is from Hukou to Shanghai.

 The origin of the Yangtze River has been dated by some geologists to about 45 million years ago in the Eocene, but this dating has been disputed.